bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

   is ``"off"`` (case-insensitive)

-Using code from custom modules
+Using Code from Custom Modules
 ------------------------------

 You can easily make your own code available inside temperature